cbilliau/Baseball_Team_Stats_Comparison/README.md

 This app allows a user to compare the current year statistics between one National League and one American League team.

-### To Be Determined:

-1. Statistics to be compared and displayed.
-2. Mechanism for choosing which statistics to display.
-3. If additional info (news, links, etc...) should/will be displayed for each team.

-...

 ## Getting Started